Lucyjpjones/wean-cuisine/testing.md

 #### Audits

 [Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to run a series of audits to improve the quality of web pages.
-Overall performance and errors highlighted below.
+Overall performance and errors are highlighted below.

 ![Lighthouse overall performance](assets/images/readme/lhSummary.png)